kevintruong/til/C-Programming-Text-Input-Output.md

 ```
 snprintf returns the number of characters written excluding the terminating byte.
 In the above example this would be a maximum of 199.

-## How do I parse input using scanf into parameters?
+## How do I parse input using `scanf` into parameters?
-Use `scanf` (or fscanf or sscanf) to get input from the default input stream, an arbitrary file stream or a C string respectively.
+Use `scanf` (or `fscanf` or `sscanf`) to get input from the default input stream, an arbitrary file stream or a C string respectively.
 It's a good idea to check the return value to see how many items were parsed.
-scanf requires valid pointers.
+`scanf` functions require valid pointers.
 It's a common source of error to pass in an incorrect pointer value.
-For
-example,
+For example,
 ```
 int* data = (int*) malloc(sizeof(int));
 char* line = "v 10";